Code-Institute-Submissions/the-growth-club/README.md

 - Events in the form of a calendar to visually represent events and not have it be part of the general resources.
 - User can search by category and topic.
 - User can filter resources by category or topic.
+- Currently the feedback for bookmarking appears on the profile page.
+In future the plan is to have the feedback to user about bookmarking a resource on the resources page.

 ___
 <br>